Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 ####Comments

 Note that code comments are used throughout to clarify usage.
-Comments on one line, or at the end of a line, are like `// this is a comment`.
+Comments a single line, or at the end of a line, are like `// this is a comment`.
 Comments spanning multiple lines, or interrupting a line, are like:

     /*
      * This is